 Yes.
 Guidelines suggest that patients can slowly supplement their low vitamin D for example with 2000 IU of over-the-counter Vitamin D3 daily for several weeks.
 In fact, very low vitamin D can result in mild elevation in PTH.
 For example, if a patient has a calcium of 10.7, PTH 95 and vitamin D3 of 12 and then is takes vitamin D3 2000 IU for 2 months, now the calcium is 10.7, PTH 85 and vitamin D3 is 32.

 A minimally invasive parathyroidectomy (also called a focused parathyroidectomy) is an image guided parathyroidectomy using a small 3-4 cm incision and aims to identify and remove only the one enlarged parathyroid gland as suggested by preoperative imaging (neck ultrasound, parathyroid sestamibi scan or 4D CT).
 A parathyroid exploration (or bilateral exploration) involved identifying all four parathyroid glands and removeall parathyroid glands that appear abnormal (1, 2, 3, or 3.5 glands).
-The incision size is minimally larger and operative time is longer, but the operation is still same day surgery.
+The incision size is the same or minimally larger and operative time is slightly longer, but the operation is still same day surgery.

 Parathyroidectomy can rarely cause a permanently hoarse voice which would require visiting a laryngologist (voice doctor), and occasionally may result in persistent or recurrent hyperparathyroidism, requiring additional testing and a possibly the need for a second operation.